Garlicky Dill Refrigerator Pickles

-We received a batch of refrigerator pickles from our CSA.
+We received a batch of Kirby pickles from our CSA.
 Then, we received a bunch of dill.

 Really, it’s like Lancaster Farm Fresh begged us to make pickles, and who am I to say no to a pickle that practically falls into my lap?

 Here’s the thing about pickles.
 That perfect crunch and snap when you bite into a pickle is the best part, right?
 Right.
 But so often, pickles are soft and soggy and not satisfying.